XaskeL/bone_attach/README.md

 3. Holds 1000 objects in a stream with 60 FPS
 4. In settings.lua all problems / nuances are described.
 5. The code is not the best, but I just tried myself in the relay race on the forum (https://forum.mtasa.com/topic/116441-bone_attach-performance/?tab=comments#comment-973483)

+The resource has not been tested !!!
+Stable operation is not guaranteed !!!